JiwonPark-97/spreadsheet/DependencyGraphTests/README.md

 # Consulted Peers:

-I have not consulted with others since the instruction and the given algorithm were clear.
-Though I referred to the piazza posts.
+I have not directly consulted with others but referred to the discord server listed below in reference.

 # References:

-    1. Title - URL
+    1. CS 3500 Spring: Software Practice - https://discord.gg/psqhddzf